Chalarangelo/30-seconds-of-code/snippets/useNavigatorOnLine.md

 Checks if the client is online or offline.

-- Create a function, `getOnLineStatus`, that uses the `NavigatorOnLine` web API to get the online status of the client.
+- Create a function, `getOnLineStatus`, that uses the `Navigator.onLine` web API to get the online status of the client.
 - Use the `useState()` hook to create an appropriate state variable, `status`, and setter.
 - Use the `useEffect()` hook to add listeners for appropriate events, updating state, and cleanup those listeners when unmounting.
 - Finally return the `status` state variable.